About

 Manifesting “experiential empathy” (League of Canadian Poets), her poems “are acts of deep poetic cognition” (Antigonish Review).
 Her writing often “takes an ecological approach with its rich selection of nature poetry” (Canadian Literature) and the “natural world is prominent, almost dreamlike” (Prairie Fire). “[O]ne also hears a constant music in the poetry” (Canadian Poetries).
 “The effect is like that of a symphony with interwoven and subtly varied musical statements, and, as in a symphony, the effect is cumulative” (Arc Poetry).
 In their “clear-eyed perceptiveness” (Atlantic Books Today) her poems are “wonderfully unforgettable” (Fiddlehead).

-Schönmaier’s poems have been set to music by Greek, Dutch, Scottish, American and Canadian composers including Carmen Braden, Michalis Paraskakis, and Emily Doolittle.
-The New European Ensemble and the St Andrews New Music Ensemble have performed her poetry in concert.
+Schönmaier’s poems have been set to music by Greek, Dutch, Scottish, American and Canadian composers including Dorothy Chang, Carmen Braden, Panos Gklistis, Emily Doolittle, and Michalis Paraskakis.
+The New European Ensemble, Sound of Dragon Ensemble, Bosklank Trio, and the St Andrews New Music Ensemble have performed her poetry in concert.

-She has won the Alfred G. Bailey Prize, the National Broadsheet Contest, the Sheldon Currie Fiction award (second place), the Dave Williamson National Short Story contest (honourable mention), and the Earle Birney Prize, among others.
+She has been honoured with the Alfred G. Bailey Prize, the National Broadsheet Prize, the Sheldon Currie Fiction Prize (second place), the Dave Williamson National Short Story Prize (honourable mention), the Earle Birney Prize, and the CBC Poetry Prize (finalist), among others.

 Her poetry was chosen for the Academy of American Poets Poem in Your Pocket Day booklets in 2018, and 2021 and for the League of Canadian Poets Poem in Your Pocket Day brochures in 2018, 2019, 2021 and 2023.